dvidos/handcrafted-os/src/libc/class_attempts/attempt_3/readme.md

 * Allows for polymorphism: different constructors are called, they set up their own private data and their own method pointers.
 * Clean syntax for the client. `struct disk *d = new(IdeDisk, 1, 0);`
-* If we assume that `object_info` pointer is the first member in the object structure, we can have an even cleaner `delete(ptr)` call.
+* If we assume that `class_info` pointer is the first member in the object structure, we can have an even cleaner `delete(ptr)` call.

 It keeps a good balance between strongly typed pointers,